Lucas-mother3/suckless-utils/README.md

 These are my builds of suckless software such as dwm and st.
 It's simple to compile these things.

+Additionals are spmenu configs made by myself, as well as scripts for `spmenu_run`.
+If you prefer dmenu, it still exists, and could be launched via `Win/Super/Cmd+Alt+S`, while `Win/Super/Cmd+S` would launch `spmenu_run -d` by default (only with .desktop entries, while  `Win/Super/Cmd+Shift+S` would launch `spmenu_run` in a similar fashion to dmenu.

 1. Install necessary tools and libraries
 ```
 Linux/Unix users: